Demystifying Figure AI pricing: What we know in 2026

 Frequently asked questions

 No, Figure AI does not have public pricing.
 Their official pricing page returns a "404 error," indicating that they operate on an enterprise sales model.
+That's the opposite of how transparent, AI for customer service tools tend to price, where the plans are listed openly online.

 This approach is common for new, specialized, and expensive technology.
 Figure AI sells integrated solutions that include hardware, software, support, and custom engineering, which necessitates close collaboration and tailored pricing for large corporate clients.